 Most innovative strategy for creating a college culture and increasing FAFSA completion.
-To win the $1000 for best FAFSA completion strategy, a final report will be due by April 30, 2019.
+To win the $500 for best FAFSA completion strategy, a final report will be due by April 30, 2021.

 Who can join the competition?
 This competition is for public high schools across Mississippi.

 What if our community college already partners with Get2College and are in the high school?
-You can still individually adopt one of your high schools to really move the needle beyond your FAFSA completion day.
-You can find new ways to reach students such as using the student record level data available from the MS Office of Student Financial Aid to improve their school’s FAFSA completion rate.
+You can still participate to move the needle beyond your FAFSA completion day.
+You can find new ways to reach students such as using the student record level data available from the MS Office of Student Financial Aid to improve the high school’s FAFSA completion rate.

-For more information contact Danny Thompson at email@example.com or call 601-321-5536.
+For more information contact Brandi Lyndall at firstname.lastname@example.org or call 228-875-4441.